Courses

 Spring.

-VIET1121 Elementary Vietnamese I
+VIET1122 Elementary Vietnamese II

 This course gives a thorough grounding in basic speaking, listening, reading, and writing skills in Vietnamese.

-VIET2201 Intermediate Vietnamese I
+VIET2202 Intermediate Vietnamese II

-Continuing instruction in spoken and written Vietnamese.
+Continuing instruction in spoken and written Vietnamese with special emphasis on expanding vocabulary and reading ability.

-VIET3301 Advanced Vietnamese I
+VIET3302 Advanced Vietnamese II

 Top